Chapter 1. Global Configuration

 Editing or Copying a Role

-- Click Configure window.
-The window shows a list of default User and Administrator roles, and any custom roles. → to open the
+- Click Configure window, which shows a list of default User and Administrator roles, as well as any custom roles. → .
+This opens the

 - If necessary, edit the Name and Description of the role.